 The lectures on probabilistic Model Checking are based on

 There are two ways to get a grade for the lecture: you do the homework or you take an exam.

-[Grading for 2023 onwards] If you do the homework, you will get a grade for the course.
+If you do the homework, you will get a grade for the course.
 To get a passing grade, you can skip at most two homework exercises.
 You get a 0-10 mark as the average of all homework exercises.
-Non-handed exercicses count as 0 points for the average.
+Non-handed exercises count as 0 points for the average.
 From the 0-10 mark, the final grades are distributed as follows:

 Homework is done in groups of one or two persons.
 When you submit your homework (per email), be sure to include the names and immatriculation numbers of all group members.

 If you don’t want to do the homework or you get a failing grade for the homework, you can do a regular exam.
 Please let us know when you want the exam!

 The practicals are done individually and consist of three assignments with point distribution 30/40/30.
 We follow the standard grading scheme, where you need more than 50% of the points for passing, and all other grades are distributed evenly in 12.5% increments.
 In addition to automated tests, we also rely on manual inspection of your submissions.
 The assignments will usually be presented after the lecture.
 The practicals time slots will be used for assignment presentations, tutorials and question hours.
 Feel free to ask questions anytime in the Discord channel as well!
 Time slots for the practicals that are not in the schedule below, will be used for question hours!